 We have already mentioned before that cleaning and maintaining canister filters requires more time and effort in comparison to most aquarium filters.
 When you are cleaning this filter, you must put your focus on the canister and the hoses and the impeller too.
 It is a smart idea to use a brush with soft bristles to scrub the hoses and the impeller because these parts of the filter are usually gentle and fragile.
 Before you reassemble the parts of the canister filter, it’s the best idea to ensure that every part is perfectly clean.
 If the cleaning you’ve performed is not complete, you can expect leaks.

-What is the Best Canister Filter for Large Aquariums?
+What is the Best Canister Filter for Big Aquariums?

 The canister filters listed here are great choices for your average fish tank but for larger aquariums you may need to invest into something a bit more powerful.
 Like the FX6 Fluval Canister filter.
 It’s able to filter up to 563 gallons of water per hour!
 Perfect for aquariums up to 400 gallons.